mactkg/hubot-github-repo-event-notifier/README.md

    3. Add the url: `<HUBOT_URL>:<PORT>/hubot/gh-repo-events[?room=<room>]`
       (Don't forget to urlencode the room name, especially for IRC.
 Hint: # = %23)

+With a deployed hubot, configure each repository to webhook to [hubot_url_and_port]/hubot/gh-repo-events.
+You will also need to set an environment variable `HUBOT_GITHUB_EVENT_NOTIFIER_TYPES` which can contain a comma-separated list (NB: without spaces!) of the events you'd like to subscribe to.
+The list of options is here: http://developer.github.com/webhooks/#events

 ## Development Testing